• Skip to primary navigation

 Hence, Eating disorders are one of the largest undiagnosed and untreated problems facing mental health and medical practitioners today, yet training specific to eating disorders is extremely rare.

-Besides, The Eating Disorders Certificate program at Lewis & Clark is the only graduate programs in the country devoted to the topic, and the only program in the Pacific Northwest.
+Besides, The Eating Disorders Certificate program at Lewis & Clark is the only graduate program in the country devoted to the topic and the only program in the Pacific Northwest.

 Additionally, the ED certificate program at Lewis and Clark takes an inclusive, weight-neutral, Health At Every Size approach that challenges harmful systemic bias directed at larger bodies.